Melevir/cookiecutter-base-python-project/README.md

 # Cookiecutter base python project

-Template for Python 3.8 project with set of linters, Travis test build and some misc stuff.
+Template for Python 3.8 project with set of linters, Travis test build, Codeclimate and some misc stuff.

 ## Usage